guilhermevescovi/Airbnb-Search-Engine/README.md

 Main file with the work explanation to perform the analisys.

 `airbnb_search_engine.py`
-The code function with the main class used to perform the analysis.
+The code used to perform the analysis.

 `map.html`
 A map of the house locations for the bonus step.